Trustworthy Representation Learning via Information Funnels and Bottlenecks: Related Work

 \section{Related Work}

-One of the most prominent methods for learning representations for a downstream task is the information bottleneck (IB) method~\cite{tishby2001information}.
+One of the most prominent methods for learning representations for a downstream task is the information bottleneck (IB) method~\citep{tishby2001information}.
 Based on rate-distortion theory, it aims for a mapping $\p{z|x}$ that maximizes the data compression $\I{z;x}$ while simultaneously ensuring that the representation $\z$ is informative for the downstream task, i.e., informative about $\y$.
-Its Lagrangian formulation thus aims to find $\p{z|x}$ by minimizing $\mathcal L_{IB}:= \I{z;x} - \beta \I{z;y}$, where $\beta$ trades between compressing and preserving meaningful information.
-In \cite{alemi2017deep} the authors provided a variational bound to approximate this objective.
+Its Lagrangian formulation thus aims to find $\p{z|x}$ by minimizing $\mathcal L_\text{IB}:= \I{z;x} - \rho \I{z;y}$, where $\rho$ trades between compressing and preserving meaningful information. \citet{alemi2017deep} provided a variational bound to approximate this objective.

-Subsequently to~\cite{tishby2001information}, the IB method was extended in~\cite{chechik2002extracting} to learn codes that are informative about $\y$ but exclude information about another variable $\s$.
-In other words, the IB with side-information (IBSI) -- also known as discriminative IB -- restricts the amount of irrelevant information $\I{z;s}$, ergo, learns representations $\z$ invariant to $\s$ for a particular task $\y$.
+Subsequently to~\citep{tishby2001information}, the IB method was extended by~\citet{chechik2002extracting} to learn representations $\z$ that are informative about $\y$ but exclude information about another variable $\s$.
+In other words, the IB with side-information (IBSI) --- also known as discriminative IB --- restricts the amount of irrelevant information $\I{z;s}$, ergo, learns representations $\z$ invariant to $\s$ for a particular task $\y$.
 Assuming the conditional independence $\y \bot \s | \x$, the Lagrangian formulation of the IBSI problem seeks a mapping $\p{z|x}$ minimizing

 where the Lagrange multipliers $\alpha=\gamma/(1+\gamma)\in[0,1)$ and $\beta=\lambda/(1+\gamma)\ge 0$ determine the trade-offs between compression and information extraction, and between loss of information about $\s$ and preservation of information about $\y$, respectively.
-Apparently unaware of~\cite{chechik2002extracting}, the authors of~\cite[Section~2.2]{moyer2018invariant} proposed a deep variational approximation to the objective in~\eqref{eq:IBSI}.
-An alternative (conditional) approach to IBSI is the Conditional Fairness Bottleneck (CFB) proposed in~\cite{rodriguez2021variational}, which also seeks compressed representations for invariant representation learning.
-The CFB Lagrangian minimizes
+Apparently unaware of~\citep{chechik2002extracting},~\citet[Section~2.2]{moyer2018invariant} proposed a deep variational approximation to the objective in Equation~\eqref{eq:IBSI}.
+Furthermore, the Complexity-Leakage-Utility Bottleneck (CLUB) objective has been proposed in~\citep{CLUB}, where the authors also aimed for a compressed representation that is informative about a task and that does not leak any sensitive information.
+The CLUB Lagrangian is equivalent to the one of IBSI, but was implemented using a variational approach that requires adversarial training.